-LTI awards are made periodically to non-executive directors subject to the approval of shareholders as is required by ASX listing rule 10.14.
+LTI awards are made periodically to non-executive directors, generally in the form of share options, subject to the approval of shareholders as is required by ASX listing rule 10.14.
 These awards reward directors in a manner that aligns remuneration with the creation of shareholder wealth and provides a market linked incentive as part of their respective roles as non-executive directors and for the future performance by each of them in their respective roles.